 9.6.
 Fares are subject to change without prior notice from INTERCAPE.
 Quotes are valid only at the time the quotation is provided, unless expressly indicated otherwise.

 9.7.
 Should you have a complaint in respect of INTERCAPE, you should inform INTERCAPE as soon as possible after the incident.
 INTERCAPE will not consider any complaints raised more than 7 days after the incident.

 9.8.
-With the exception of trained guide dogs accompanying blind passengers, no pets will be allowed on INTERCAPE’s vehicles.
+Except for trained guide dogs accompanying blind passengers, no pets will be allowed on INTERCAPE`s vehicles.

 9.9.
 Expectant mothers: No passengers are allowed beyond 30 weeks of pregnancy.
 Passengers beyond 28 weeks of pregnancy must provide a medical certificate confirming their fitness to travel.